Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 To assist users in navigating the numerous functions that Excel has available, Microsoft has introduced two tools into Excel.

 - First, they have grouped all of their functions into logical groups to create the Function Library.

 - Secondly, within the Insert Function tool, you can search for the best function for your situation (we searched for biggest number in our first example)

-- Lastly, again with the Insert Function tool you can create a formula using the function of your choice.
+- Lastly, again with the Insert Function tool, you can create a formula using the function of your choice.
 Each part of the formula is represented by a dialogue box complete with instructions to further assist you.
 You can even adjust the formula easily should the answer provided not meet your expectations

 Both of these two tools allow you to create formulas simply and quickly.
 They allow you to harness the power of Excels wide array of functions without worrying about the syntax or their complexity when using them in formulas.
-Thanks for reading; I hope that you have found this hub useful and informative.
+Thanks for reading; I hope that you have found this article useful and informative.
 Please feel free to leave any comments you may have below.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Robbie C Wilson (author) on June 11, 2013: